rscopes/rescope/doc/Store.md

 ## How to catch synchrone errors in the apply fn

+( global error catch based, eg. not using try catch )

 ```jsx
 export default class testErrorCatch extends Rescope.Store {
    static state = { ok: true };